We have a open postdoc positions! If you are interested or curious, email Dr. Shafto a CV and a short description of your background and interests.

 Are there any prerequisites to working in your lab?

-We do not have any prerequisites to working in our lab, although it is helpful if you have some experience with computer programming.
+We do not have any prerequisites to working in our lab, although experience with computer programming is important.